device-automation-bus/dab-compliance-suite/README.md

 This project contains tools and tests to validate Device Automation Bus 2.0 Partner implementations end-to-end.

 ## Prerequisite ##
+Python minimal version 3.8

+Please edit config.py to have the device app line up with your system settings.

 ```
 pip3 install -r requirements.txt
 ```